-This is one method of defensive calendaring to give your days more structure.
-Some added benefits of time blocking include:
+This time management technique gives your days more structure.
+Some added benefits of time blocking can include:

 For example, if you are the founder of a productized service business, you have a lot of responsibilities and tasks on your plate on any given day, like sales, marketing, finance, people ops, client services, etc.